davidjstudholme/xanthomonas-euvesicatoria-serbia/04-phylogenomics/01_all_xeu/README.md

 ### Make symlinks to the genome sequence files such that symlinks have informative names and appropriate extensions for input to PhaME:
 perl rename_files.pl genomes.txt

+In the ref directory:

 ln -s ../01_genome_assemblies/ATCC_11633.fasta

+In the working directory:

+ln -s ../01_genome_assemblies/*.contig .

+rm ATCC_11633.contig